 No, it’s a sentient computer.

-Jack has just had a very big wee.
-We just wanted to share that with you.
-With any luck, this will be the last time I’ll ever have to give you an update on the toilet habits of our cat.
-I hope.
+Jack’s just had a very big wee.
+I just wanted to share that with you.
+With any luck, this will be the last time I’ll ever have to give you an update on the toilet habits of our cats.
+But don’t bank on it.

-Sue: Why are they filming some of these scenes with CSO?
-Why didn’t they just shoot these scenes at the same time as all the others?
+Sue: Why are they filming these scenes with chroma?
+Why didn’t they shoot them at the same time as all the others?

-For the next 10 minutes or so, Sue simply watches the episode.
-She appears to be enjoying herself.
-And she’s not the only one.
+For the next 10 minutes or so, Sue watches the episode in silence.
+She seems to be enjoying herself.
+And she isn’t the only one.

-Sue: Pertwee looks like he’s having a lot of fun this week.
+Sue: Pertwee’s having fun this week.
 I bet this was one of his favourite stories.

-The Doctor manages to escape in a milk float (“The fastest in the West”) and then it’s back to the Brigadier standing in front of more CSO.
+The Doctor escapes in a milk float (“The fastest in the West”) and then it’s back to the Brigadier standing in front of more CSO.

-Sue: They must have screwed something up on location; it’s the only thing that makes any sense.
+Sue: They must have screwed up on location – it’s the only thing that makes any sense.
 Either that or the plot wasn’t making any sense and they had to film some extra bits.
 Either way, it’s a shame.
-The direction has been great up until now.
+The direction was great up to now.

-Benton rescues Jo as the Doctor keeps the maggots at bay with his sonic screwdriver.
+Benton rescues Jo while the Doctor keeps the maggots at bay with his sonic screwdriver.

-Sue: It’s bit lame that you can just jump over them.
+Sue: They’re a bit lame if you can jump over them.

 Me: Yes, but the maggots aren’t the real threat.
-Just you wait until they can fly.
+Just you wait until they start flying.
 You won’t be able to jump over them, then.

 Sue: Good point.

-Yates is brainwashed by the BOSS into assassinating the Doctor but the Time Lord manages to break his conditioning with the help of the blue crystal he found on Metebelis 3.
-He manages to accidentally hypnotise the Brigadier in the process, which Sue finds amusing but thoroughly pointless.
+Yates is brainwashed by BOSS into assassinating the Doctor but the Time Lord breaks his conditioning with the blue crystal he found on Metebelis 3.
+He also manages to accidentally hypnotise the Brigadier, which Sue finds amusing, if thoroughly pointless.

-Sue: Everyone is having a jolly good time but that was a filler episode.
+Sue: Everyone’s having a jolly good time, but that was a filler episode.
 They just didn’t need it.
-That was a classic Episode Five.top
+That was a classic Episode Five.

-A maggot decides to eat some of Nancy’s homemade fungus cake and it promptly drops down dead.
+A maggot consumes some of Nancy’s homemade fungus cake and promptly drops down dead.

 Me: Yes, a giant evil butterfly.

-Sue: It actually looks like a giant prawn.
+Sue: It looks like a giant prawn, actually.

-The Doctor sends Yates back to Global Chemicals and BOSS threatens to turn him into one of his slave elite.
+BOSS threatens to turn Yates into one of his slave elite.

-Sue: It will be the first time Yates has been an elite anything.
+Sue: It’s the first time Yates has been an elite anything.

-Meanwhile, Benton and the Doctor use Bessie to feed Nancy’s poisonous cooking to the maggots.
+Meanwhile Benton and the Doctor feed Nancy’s poisonous cooking to the maggots.

-Sue: Just run them over!
-That would be much more fun.
-A steam-roller would do the job nicely.
+Sue: Run them over!
+It would be more fun.
+A nice steam-roller would do the trick.

-And then the moment finally arrives – my one and only surviving memory of watching this story on its first transmission at the tender age of three and a half.
+And then the moment I’ve been waiting for arrives: my one and only surviving memory of watching this story at the tender age of three and a half.

-Me: The giant fly looked perfectly fine when I was three.
+Me: The giant fly was perfectly fine when I was three.
 In fact, I think it traumatised me.

 Yates escapes from Global Chemicals through an open window.

-Sue: It’s like casting Frank Spencer as James Bond.
+Sue: Imagine casting Frank Spencer as James Bond.
 It’s hard to take Yates seriously as an action hero.

-Benton and the Doctor are attacked by the giant fly…
+The Doctor and Benton are attacked by the giant fly.

 Sue: Oh dear.
 This isn’t very good.
-There’s nothing wrong with the idea but they should have known they wouldn’t be able to execute it.
+There’s nothing wrong with the idea, but they should have known they wouldn’t be able to execute it.
 And why don’t they just drive away?
-Why are they just sitting there waiting for the fly to attack them?
+Why are they sitting there waiting for it to attack them?
 Jesus Christ, Benton!

-Having said that, Sue is impressed when the Doctor brings the insect down with his cape, mainly thanks to some clever editing and a very gruesome sound effect.
+Having said that, she’s impressed when the Doctor brings down the insect with his cape (thanks to some clever editing and a very gruesome sound effect).

 Me: If only Jo knew what serendipity meant, we could have saved ourselves a lot of trouble.

-Sue: Would you have known what serendipity meant?
+Sue: Would you have known what serendipity meant, clever clogs?

-Me: Of course I would!
-I read the novelisation several times over, remember.
+Me: Of course I would.
+I read the novelisation.
+Several times, in fact.

-Nancy volunteers to treat the professor while the Doctor sorts out the BOSS.
+Nancy volunteers to cure the professor while the Doctor deals with the BOSS.

-Sue: I bet this isn’t the first time that Cher has extracted something medicinal from a mushroom.
+Sue: I bet this isn’t the first time Cher’s extracted something ‘medicinal’ from a mushroom.

-As BOSS sings Beethoven’s Fifth, Sue has nothing but praise for John Dearth.
+As BOSS sings Beethoven’s Fifth, Sue can’t praise John Dearth highly enough.

-Sue: It really is a great performance, especially when you consider that you can’t see the actor.
+Sue: It’s a fabulous performance.
 I like the way the computer has a personality.
-It’s a very entertaining villain and it must have played into people’s fears of technology at the time.
-It could have been really boring but it isn’t.
+This must have played into people’s fears about technology at the time.
+This could have been really boring, but it isn’t.

-Just when it looks as if BOSS will become the boss of everything, Stevens has a change of heart and he turns on the machine.
+Just when it looks as if BOSS will become the boss of everything, Stevens has a sudden change of heart.

-Sue: This reminds me of the bit where they turn HAL off in 2001.
+Sue: It reminds me of the bit where they turn HAL off in 2001.

-Stevens decides to sacrifice himself and a single tear falls from his eye as he considers what he’s done.
+Stevens sacrifices himself, but not before a single tear rolls down his cheek as he considers what he’s done.